w3f/polkadot-wiki/docs/learn/learn-xcm.md

 1. **Asynchronous**: XCM messages in no way assume that the sender will be blocking on its completion.
-2. **Absolute**: XCM messages are guaranteed to be delivered and interpreted accurately, in order and in a timely fashion.
+2. **Absolute**: XCM messages are guaranteed to be delivered and interpreted accurately, in an orderly and timely fashion.
 3. **Asymmetric**: XCM messages do not have results.
 Any results must be separately communicated to the sender with an additional message.
 4. **Agnostic**: XCM makes no assumptions about the nature of the Consensus System between which